kcmerrill/alfred/TFM.md

 One bit of functionality that makes alfred so flexible is the ability to have private/remote repositories of alfred files.
 While this feature is not new to alfred, the way it's invoked is.
 By using a `/` at the start of the task name, alfred knows to lookup tasks in the newly created repository [kcmerrill/alfred-tasks](https://github.com/kcmerrill/alfred-tasks)

 Also, you can use a web address in order to get access to tasks.
 Of course, if the web address is private, then your tasks are protected.

+Notice the `:` which distinguishes the URL from the taskname.
+Without a taskname, alfred will list the available tasks.

 ```sh
 07:52 PM ✔ kcmerrill (v0.2) alfred ] alfred /testing:tdd.go